Dhi13man/moor2csv/README.md

 # moorSQL2CSV

-Supporting package for Moor, that allows us to export our SQL-based Moor database to a CSV form for external storage or sharing.
+Supporting package for Moor, that allows exporting SQL-based Moor database to a CSV form, for external storage or sharing.
 Works on all platforms except Web.

 ## Usage Steps